biddisco/pycicle/README.md

 git clone https://github.com/biddisco/pycicle.git pycicle
 ```

-Note - your project is copied/cloned into a directory called `repo`.
-This is because some of scripts use the path `$PYCICLE_ROOT/repo` for the initial
-source code reference.
-This should be fixed to use the real project name.

 Why do we keep a copy of the project repository in the pycicle root dir?
 The reason is that when initially developing pycicle on a laptop, using wifi internet access,
 it turned out to be very painful to git clone the entire HPX project for each PR being tested,